cisco-open/buffalo/README.md

 Having completed installation, launching BUFFALO is as easy as 1, 2, 3.

-> TODO: need to add in their API key (but in which step?)

 #### Step 1) Launching Elasticsearch

-> TODO: ideally should have elasticsearch launch when starting the REST API server w/ subprocess call

 You can launch Elasticsearch by navigating to the downloaded, unzipped directory, and using the corresponding command.